 10 Things to Determine for Budgeting Your Virtual Event

-We often receive inquiries from meeting organizers requesting quotes or a ballpark estimate for their upcoming online meeting.
+We often receive inquiries from meeting organizers requesting quotes or a ballpark estimate for their upcoming online meeting or event budget.
 But as we all know, virtual events are not one size fits all.
-With formats ranging from 30-minute webinars to multi-day, broadcast-quality event experiences, costs can vary dramatically.
-It’s important first lay out the type of deliverables you’d like to include at your event before accurately budgeting for your virtual production.
+With formats ranging from 30-minute webinars to multi-day, broadcast-quality event experiences, and even hybrid events, costs can vary dramatically.
+It’s important to first lay out the type of deliverables you’d like to include at your event before accurately budgeting for your virtual production.

-Take a look below at the essential things we recommend you identify in order to get the most accurate and comprehensive quote.
+Take a look below at the essential things we recommend you identify in order to get the most accurate and comprehensive quote for your virtual event budget.

 1. Event Date & Length